ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
       This book lists many interesting events and serves as a decent diary.
-However, the writing style is poor, as it's merely a collection of events without much depth.<br>
+However, it's merely a collection of events without much depth.<br>
       Score: 🍔🍔
     </details>
     </figcaption>